hyosung11/Launch-School/Courses/JS109/glossary.md

 console.log(str1);
 ```

 The output is `hello there` since we are dealing with strings.
 In JavaScript, strings are primitive values and are immutable; they can't be changed.
 That also means JavaScript creates a new copy of the string when assigning a string to a variable.
-Thus, line 661 assigns `str2` a new string that happens to be a copy of `str1`'s value.
-Line 662, in turn, assigns `str2` to an entirely new string.
+Thus, line x assigns `str2` a new string that happens to be a copy of `str1`'s value.
+Line x, in turn, assigns `str2` to an entirely new string.

 ### String Element Reference